Severn Beach: History

-Robert Charles Barton Stride 1894–1970, son of Albert and Alice Stride.
+Robert Charles Barton Stride (1894–1970) was son of Albert and Alice Stride.
 Albert's father George was the brother of Edmund Stride who was involved in the construction of Avonmouth docks and housing.
 His sons Jared and Jethro Stride were the original ‘Stride Brothers’ who built one-off luxury houses in Sneyd Park, Bristol.
 Robert lived next door to his cousins Jared and Jethro in Shirehampton.

 Robert enlisted in WW1 and was a driver, driving a range of vehicles including ambulances.

 Like many other Strides in Shirehampton Robert was a builder by trade.
 After the war ended he resumed trading.
-With the opening of the rail link from Avonmouth in 1924 Robert Stride moved his operations from his house in Station Road, Shirehampton, to Severn Beach, and built a restaurant and six shops opposite the tennis courts.
+With the opening of the rail link from Avonmouth in 1924 Robert Stride moved his operations from his house on Station Road, Shirehampton, to Severn Beach, and built a restaurant and six shops opposite the tennis courts.
 He bought up surplus material from the remount depot in Shirehampton which had closed at the end of the war.
 He re-used much of this in his buildings at Severn Beach.
 The swimming pool was built by Robert and he also built Osborne Road, Beach Road and Beach Avenue, laying out a putting green, boating lake and miniature railway.
 During the 1930s he installed electricity for all.
 He was Parish Councillor for 26 years between 1937 and 1964.
 His family were staunch Methodists and were involved with the Methodist church in Shirehampton.
 His brother Horatio was a keen supporter of Toc H.

-Robert's daughter (Mrs Turner) taught at Severn Beach Primary School (in Pilning).
+Robert's daughter (Mrs Turner) taught at Severn Beach Primary School.